snowem/libcice/README.md

 # libcicero
-A implementation of ICE protocol, based on libnice.
+An implementation of ICE Lite protocol, based on libnice.
 The aim of the project is to create pure C library, which can be easily integrated into applications.

 TODO:
   + Support only udp, extension for tcp is needed.